Beamanator/RIPS-Duplicate-Merger-CExt/README.md

 # RIPS-Duplicate-Merger-CExt
-RIPS duplicate client merger - Chrome Extension
+RIPS Duplicate Client Merger - Chrome Extension

+Built by "the RIPS guy" in Fall 2018, for use by StARS

 # How it works

+## Identify Duplicate Client Records
+To begin working with this program, you should have identified at least 2 RIPS client records that are for the same client - a.k.a. duplicate client records.
+You can be confident that the two client records are for the same person if the following data matches:
+- UNHCR number
+- First and last name (some spelling mistakes are ok)
+- Nationality
+- Gender
+- Phone number
+- Date of birth

+Sometimes two client records may have 3 or 4 of the above fields matching, but a few may be different.
+In this case, it's best to ask caseworkers of the clients if the records are for the same person.
+It's possible that there are mutiple people on the same UNHCR card with similar names and genders, and same nationality - so <u>**you must be 100% sure the client records are duplicates before moving to the next steps.**</u>

 ## Enter StARS Numbers
-- Make sure they're in the correct format! (explain)
+Once you have identified duplicate client records, obtain the StARS number of each client.
+The StARS number is a unique number that identifies each client record in RIPS.
+It cannot be duplicated between accounts.

+Now that you have the StARS numbers for each client record, open "The Merger" and enter the StARS numbers into the appropriate fields at the top of the page.

+    Note: StARS numbers must be entered 100% accurately!
+Each StARS number is a 9 digit number, starting with a valid year (2017, 2018, etc...).
+The final 5 numbers represent which order the clients were created in.
+You will not be able to merge clients if you do not enter the StARS numbers in the proper format.
+Also, you do not need to enter any number into the 3rd client StARS box, unless you have 3 RIPS client records for the same person.

 ## Click Import
 Now that you have entered all of the StARS numbers you want to merge, click "Import".
 You should already have opened one tab with RIPS, and logged in.
 The import will not work correctly if you have more than one tab opened to RIPS.

-At this state, the program will reach out to RIPS and gather all of the necessary information from each client.
+At this state, the program will reach out to RIPS and gather all of the information saved on each client profile.

 ## How You Know Import has Finished
-You will know the import has finished once you see a few tables appear, with the clients' data inside.
+You will know the import has finished once you see a few tables appear on the main Merger page.
+Each table should have the clients' data inside.

 ## Select Data to Merge
 Now that you see each client's data next to each other, select the data you want to be merged into the final client's profile.